Color psychology applied to live chat

 Not willing to have too many conversations?
 No problem, build a chatbot that will handle low-quality conversations to let your teams focus on what really matters.

 Still wondering about the colors?
-Here are some things you should know when deciding the colors of your chat app.
+Here are some things you should know when deciding the colors of your website chat app.

 Also, be aware that depending on your target (eg. male or female) you should adapt the tones of your brand identity.